How to Make a Household Budget

 Why you need an emergency fund

-When you own a home, it’s up to you to respond when things go wrong.
+When you own a home, it’s up to you to respond when things go wrong, this is why you need an emergency fund.
 A major appliance could stop working, the plumbing could spring a leak, or your air conditioning could call it quits.
 A storm could rip shingles off your roof or knock down trees.
 There are plenty of emergencies that can take a chunk out of your bank account, not to mention car repairs, medical bills, or income loss that can make it harder to keep up with your mortgage.

 How much emergency fund do you need?